oze4/godaddygo/README.md

 ## Getting Started

-The `godaddygo` package is essentially for convenience.
-You have the ability to create your own client which you can pass to `endpoints.Connect(<your_client>)`

 ### Our API Structure

 Consider the following endpoint, which allows you to add a DNS record to a domain.